"Ghanaian Connection" by George Edah

-As you see the fisherman on shore they use a huge net which they take out a short distance from the shore.
+If you see the fisherman on shore they use a huge net which they take out a short distance from the shore.
 Two go out on a small boat and one or two are in the water to spread the net out over a wide distance.
-There is a thick rope tied to the net which will be dragged in with fish to the shore little by little (in the Ghanaian vernacular “small, small”).
+There is a thick rope tied to the net which will be covered in fish to the shore little by little (in the Ghanaian vernacular "small, small").

 It takes hours for this process to be done, but it is done very methodically.
 They have special songs that are sung in a very methodical rhythm which helps them to pull together at the same time.

 There is one man who mans the end of the rope wrapped around a coconut tree.
 His job is to take up the slack of the rope by wrapping it tight around the designated coconut tree, so that the net will not go back out to sea.

 One man leads the song.
 He sings a phrase and the other ten to twenty men also pulling the rope with, him respond in unison.
 Thus starts the rhythmic call and response with a simple African melodious folk song.
 He sings a phrase they respond and then pull together in perfect harmony together.
 This continues for hours, inch by inch (with times of rest in between) until they succeed with bringing in the catch for the day.

 It's amazing to watch and even more amazing to hear.
 It's fascinating and mesmerizing at the same time.
 Music can bring people together in so many ways.
 When they are singing these songs they are in perfect harmony, not just in pitch but also in their physical laborious efforts.
 Every facet of Ghanaian society has an African story that can be told.